thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 To run the application, start debugging by clicking **Run > Start Debugging** from the main IDE window (or press F5).
 If you are using [VS Code](https://code.visualstudio.com/), you should see a set of Flutter specific entries in the status bar, including a [Flutter SDK](https://docs.flutter.dev/get-started/install) version and a device name (or a message displaying No Devices).
 The Flutter extension automatically selects the latest device connected.
 However, if you have multiple devices/simulators connected, click device in the status bar to see a pick-list at the top of the screen.
 Select the device, you want to use for running, or debugging, and finally, run this application.

 # CroMa - Under the Hood

+This software project aims to use human-centric technology to take public transportation and crowd manangement one step ahead.
+We have used the Rapid Application Development model (RAD) to design several firmware components, developed simultaneously as if they were smaller, individual projects.
+The different components are then assembled into the working prototypes.

 ### Defining the Problem Statements

 **Problem  Statement 1:**